+Second year:
-Second year: (i) attend that part of the Stage I course in German which consists of Oral and Prose

-Lectures (English-German) and,

-(ii) attend the course in Preliminary Italian and pass the final reading test on the course.
+- (i) Attend that part of the Stage I course in German which consists of Oral and Prose Lectures (English-German) and, - (ii) Attend the course in Preliminary Italian and pass the final reading test on the course.

+The remainder of the syllabus will be as prescribed for First Year.

+Third year:

-Third year: Attend that part of the Stage I course in Italian which consists of Oral and Prose Lectures
+- (i) Attend that part of the Stage I course in Italian which consists of Oral and Prose Lectures (English-Italian).

-(English-Italian).
+- (i) Reading at sight.

+- (iii) A recital programme.

+- (iv) Viva voce.